mzabani/codd/README.md

 2. In that configuration make sure you have that extra `dev-only` folder to hold SQL migrations that will only run in developers' machines.
 3. Run `pg_dump your_database > bootstrap-migration.sql`.
 Do not use `pg_dumpall` because it includes _psql_'s meta-commands that _codd_ doesn't support.
 4. Run `dropdb your_database` to drop your DB.
 5. Run something like `createdb -T template0 -E UTF8 -l en_US.UTF8 your_database`, but with encoding and locale equal to your Production DB's.
-Database and the _public_'s Schema ownership might need some manual intervention to match in different environments.
+The database's and the _public_'s Schema ownership might need some manual intervention to match in different environments.
    - **What do we mean?** Cloud services such as Amazon's RDS will create Schemas and DBs owned by users managed by them - such as the `rdsadmin` user -, that we don't usually replicate locally.
 We can either replicate these locally so we don't need to touch our Prod DB or change our Prod DB so only users managed by us are ever referenced in any environment.
    - Use _psql_'s `\l` to check DB ownership and permissions of your Prod DB.
    - Use _psql_'s `\dn+` to check the _public_ schema's ownership and permissions in your Prod DB.